-The 2024 Bonds are limited obligations of the Authority on behalf of the District and are payable solely from and secured solely by the revenues from the Special Tax A and the amounts in the Bond Fund (including the Capitalized Interest Account and the Special Tax Prepayments Account therein), the Reserve Fund, the Special Tax Fund and the Delinquency Maintenance Fund created pursuant to the Fiscal Agent Agreement.
-In the event that the Special Taxes are not paid when due, the only sources of funds available to repay the 2024 Bonds are amounts held by the Fiscal Agent under the Fiscal Agent Agreement in the Bond Fund, the Reserve Fund, the Special Tax Fund and the Delinquency Maintenance Fund, and the proceeds, if any, from foreclosure sales of parcels with delinquent Special Tax levies.
+The 2025 Bonds are limited obligations of the Authority on behalf of the District and are payable solely from and secured solely by the revenues from the Special Tax A and the amounts in the Bond Fund (including the Capitalized Interest Account and the Special Tax Prepayments Account therein), the Reserve Fund, and the Special Tax Fund created pursuant to the Fiscal Agent Agreement.
+In the event that the Special Taxes are not paid when due, the only sources of funds available to repay the 2025 Bonds are amounts held by the Fiscal Agent under the Fiscal Agent Agreement in the Bond Fund, the Reserve Fund, and the Special Tax Fund, and the proceeds, if any, from foreclosure sales of parcels with delinquent Special Tax levies.